 NOTE: Furnace control must be grounded for proper operation or control will lock out.
 Control is grounded through green/yellow wire routed to gas valve and manifold bracket screw.
-Using the schematic diagram in Fig. 71, follow the sequence of operation through the different modes.
+Using the schematic diagram in Fig. 61, follow the sequence of operation through the different modes.
 Read and follow the wiring diagram very carefully.

 NOTE: If a power interruption occurs during a call for heat (W), the control will start a 90-sec blower-only ON period two sec after power is restored, if the thermostat is still calling for gas heating.
-The Amber LED light will flash code 12 during the 90-sec period, after which the LED will be ON continuous, as long as no faults are detected.
+The LED light will flash code 12 and display will show (12.1) during the 90-sec period, after which the LED will be ON continuous, as long as no faults are detected.
 After the 90-sec period, the furnace will respond to the thermostat normally.